Dwight D. Eisenhower: Presidency (1953–1961)

 Eisenhower initially planned on serving only one term, but he remained flexible in case leading Republicans wanted him to run again.
 He was recovering from a heart attack late in September 1955 when he met with his closest advisors to evaluate the GOP's potential candidates; the group concluded that a second term was well advised, and he announced that he would run again in February 1956.
 Eisenhower was publicly noncommittal about having Nixon as the Vice President on his ticket; the question was an especially important one in light of his heart condition.
 He personally favored Robert B. Anderson, a Democrat who rejected his offer, so Eisenhower resolved to leave the matter in the hands of the party, which chose Nixon nearly unanimously.
 In 1956, Eisenhower faced Adlai Stevenson again and won by an even larger landslide, with 457 of 531 electoral votes and 57.6 percent of the popular vote.
 His campaigning was curtailed by health considerations.

 Eisenhower made full use of his valet, chauffeur, and secretarial support; he rarely drove or even dialed a phone number.
 He was an avid fisherman, golfer, painter, and bridge player.
-On August 26, 1959, he was aboard the maiden flight of Air Force One, which replaced the Columbine as the presidential aircraft.
+On August 26, 1959, he became the first president to travel on a jet plane when he flew aboard the VC-137A aircraft that would be designated as Air Force One and which replaced the Columbine as the presidential aircraft.